tpeo/full-stack-curriculum-2024/Week4/README.md

 # Homework

 For homework this week, we are going to be recreating the weather app from last week, but in React!
 Check out the weather-app folder for further instructions.

+## Commonly Used Terminal Commands (cont.)

+1. **Navigate the File Directory**:
+- `ls`: List the contents of the current directory.
+- `cd <directory>`: Change the current working directory.

+2. **Basic Git Commands**:
+- `git add <file>`: Stage a file for commit.
+- `git commit -m "<message>"`: Commit the staged changes with a message.
+- `git push`: Push your local commits to the remote repository.
+- `git pull`: Pull the latest changes from the remote repository.

+3. **Running JavaScript files from the terminal**:
+- `node <filename>`: Runs the JavaScript file.

+  ## React-Specific Terminal Commands

+1. **Create a New React App (with Custom Folder Location)**:
+   - `npx create-react-app my-app`: Creates a new React project named "my-app" in the current directory.
+You can replace "my-app" with your desired folder name.
+Replacing "my-app" with "." creates a React project in the current folder.

+2. **Start the Development Server**:
+   - `npm start`: Starts the development server and opens the app in your default browser.

+3. **Build for Production**:
+   - `npm run build`: Builds the app for production, creating an optimized bundle.

+4. **Install Dependencies**:
+   - `npm install <package-name>`: Installs a specific package (e.g., `react-router-dom`).
+   - If you run `npm install` without specifying a package name, it installs all dependencies listed in your `package.json` file.